 Krav Maga Federation follows all COVID guidelines and requirements set forth by New York City and New York State.

-To limit non essential in-person contact, please create your student account to join.
+To limit non essential in-person contact, please create your student account prior to arriving

 All students must fill out this COVID waiver immediately before taking class.